 The program consists of 18 core credits which incorporate both wellness leadership and management content necessary to sit for both certification exams.
 The remaining 12 elective credits are self-selected by the student based on their specific areas of interest.
 Electives can be applied to graduate certificates if desired (Leadership and Management, or Telehealth as examples).
-Upon completion of all coursework, students will be required to sit for and pass a qualifying examination prior to graduation.

 Yes.
 There is a chance if certain conditions are met.
 These could include taking a graduate entry exam (i.e. GRE, GMAT), being conditionally admitted, or working with the program director on other ways to demonstrate your likelihood for success if admitted into the program.